SafeMedia/autonomi-chrome-extension/README.md

 This will load your extension into your browser.

-If you want to try out some files, here are some Autonomi URLs:
+If you want to try out some files, here are some Autonomi URLs.
+You can paste them into the Autonomi searchbar.

 image:
 ```bash